Skip to definition.

 "'It was a dark and stormy night' is a hackneyed beginning for a story"

-"he was responsible for the beginning of negotiations"
+"he was responsible for the beginning of negotiations";

 - start, commencement

-"the beginning canto of the poem"
+"the Italian beginning of the Renaissance";

-"We began working at dawn"; "The first tourists began to arrive in Cambodia"; "He began early in the day"
+"We began working at dawn"; "The first tourists began to arrive in Cambodia"; "He began early in the day";

-"The DMZ begins right over the hill"; "The second movement begins after the Allegro"
+"The DMZ begins right over the hill"; "The second movement begins after the Allegro";

 - start

-"The Iraqis began hostilities"; "begin a new chapter in your life"
+"The Iraqis began hostilities"; "begin a new chapter in your life";

 - lead off, start, commence